edgio-docs/edgio-docs/guides/applications/v7/performance/rules/features.md

 -   Upon receiving a request for which this feature is applicable, {{ PRODUCT }} will immediately respond with a `103 Early Hints` response when the following conditions are met:
     -   The requested content cannot be served immediately from cache.
     -   Early hints have not been cached for the requested content.

--   If early hints for the requested content were previously cached, then they will take precedence over those defined within this feature.
+        If early hints for the requested content were previously cached, then they will take precedence over those defined within this feature.
--   Set this feature to one or more `Link` header's value.
+-   Define each desired early hint by typing a `Link` header value and then pressing `ENTER`.
 This value must contain a `rel` attribute set to either:
     -   **preload:** Instructs the client to preemptively fetch and cache the asset.
     -   **preconnect:** Instructs the client to preemptively establish a connection to the origin.